tc39/proposal-shadowrealm/explainer.md

 ### <a name='Terminology'></a>Terminology

 In the Web Platform, both `Realm` and `Global Object` are usually associated to Window, Worker, and Worklets semantics.
-They are also associated to their detachable nature.
+They are also associated to their detachable nature, where they can be pulled out from their parent DOM tree.

 This proposal is limited to the semantics specified by ECMA-262 with no extra requirements from the web counterparts.

 ### <a name='TheRealmsGlobalObject'></a>The Realm's Global Object

 Each Realm's [Global Object](https://tc39.es/ecma262/#sec-ordinary-object) is an [Ordinary Object](https://tc39.es/ecma262/#sec-ordinary-object).
 It does not require exotic internals or new primitives.

-Instances of Realm Objects and their Global Objects are not detachable.
-They have a lifeline to their incubator Realm.
+Instances of Realm Objects and their Global Objects have their lifeline to their incubator Realm, they are not _detachable_ from it.
 Instead, they work as a group, sharing the settings of their incubator Realm.
 In other words, they act as encapsulation boundaries, they are analogous to a closure or a private field.

 ![](assets/detachable-realms.png)